arebimohammed/Covid-19-Analysis/README.md

 This repository contains all the code for the project I wrote about in an article which can be found on my website [here](https://arebimohammed.github.io/covid19-interactive-analysis/).

+As you can see the tag above opens the interactive analysis notebook in Binder which opens the voila jupyter notebook with all the analysis charts.
+You can also open it up on Heroku [here](https://covid19-interactive-app.herokuapp.com/)